- About FASS

 With responsibilities primarily for the advancement of online and blended learning pedagogies and the CODE transition Pilots.

-This report was commissioned by the Senate Committee on University Teaching and Learning.
-It reviews Simon Fraser University policies on the assessment of teaching.
-It also reviews the most current literature on best practices and examines the views of TPC chairs, teaching award winners, and administrators at other Canadian universities.
+Below, are links to the 2019 TAWG Final Report, an SFU-wide faculty survey report and the initial 2017 Teaching Assessment Report.
+These documents review Simon Fraser University policies on the assessment of teaching, the most current literature on best practices and they examine the views of Tenure and Promotion Committee chairs, teaching award winners, and administrators at other Canadian universities.